selectallraghav/scheduling-agent/README.md

 streamlit run streamlit_scheduler.py
 ```

-Both apps will open in your default web browser at `http://localhost:8501`.
+The app will open in your default web browser at `http://localhost:8501`.

-**Note:** Make sure you've configured the Talent Recruit API credentials (see Configuration section above) before running the application.
+**Note:** Make sure you've configured the API credentials in your `.env` file (see Configuration section above) before running the application.

 ### Chatbot Commands